henrynoyes/jarvis-gpt/README.md

 ## Future Developments

-- Inherit websocket + gui control structure from [OpenInterpreter](https://github.com/OpenInterpreter/01) to enable function calling on external PC
-- Allow multiple exchanges with historical context, more like ChatGPT (ex: "Read me my notes from yesterday" $\rightarrow$ "Delete the second one")
 - Replace startup mp3 with custom message detailing date, time, and weather
 - Replace local notetaking functionality with a cloud-based application that can be accessed from other devices (mobile/PC)
 - Integrate text-to-3D-models using [Shape-E](https://github.com/openai/shap-e) ("Hey JARVIS, make me a 3D model of ...") $\vert$ Long term: text-to-CAD? ("Hey JARVIS, create a CAD model of a box with dimensions ...
 Add a cylinder on top with dimensions ... and position it ...")